gopro/gpmf-parser/README.md

 The second data stream is almost half the size of the first (1216 vs 628 bytes) for the same resulting precision.

-When adding units, the SCAL doesn&#39;t apply to SUIN, but only the ACCL the latest KLV in the stream&#39;s (STRM) nest.
+When adding units, the SCAL doesn&#39;t apply to SIUN, but only the ACCL the latest KLV in the stream&#39;s (STRM) nest.

 ```
 STRM null <size><repeat>